swfiua/gotu/docs/glasgow.rst

 It was excellent to have an opportunity to really get to understand the current state of research into gravitational waves.

+It was a good way to get to understand the community working on gravitational wave science.

 GW170817
 ========